oauth-wg/oauth-sd-jwt-vc/draft-terbu-sd-jwt-vc.md

 be used to lookup the public key in the JWK Set included by value or referenced in the JWT Issuer Metadata.

-The following is a non-normative example of a JWT Issuer Metadata including `jwks`:
+The following is a non-normative example of a JWT Issuer Metadata configuration including `jwks`:

 ```
 {